Josh Rojas Preview, Player Props: Mariners vs. Royals

 Josh Rojas At The Plate

-- In 72 games played this season, he has homered in only two of them.
+- He has hit a home run in two of 73 games played this year, and in 0.7% of his plate appearances.

-- In 33.3% of his games this season, Rojas has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in two contests.
+- Rojas has had an RBI in 25 games this season (34.2%), including eight multi-RBI outings (11.0%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.